TamasSzalisznyi/tech-interview-workbook-TamasSzalisznyi/docs/module_advanced_test_automation.md

  - to verify the system meets with specified requirements.

 Test process would not:
+- fix the issue in case a bug found
 - prove that the software working well under every circumstance,
 - prove that the product is bug and failure free
 - validate that the product meets with user needs (but can suggest some hints).